asif-mp3/Place-mate/README.md

 <details>
 <summary><b>Does it delete duplicate events?</b></summary>

 Yes!
-PlacetTrac checks if an event already exists before creating a new one (within a 10-minute window).
+PlaceTrac checks if an event already exists before creating a new one (within a 10-minute window).

 </details>